5HT2/taro-bot/README.md

 - [ ] Allow `"stuff here"` in order to create single args that contain spaces
   - [x] Allow selecting a range of args to return as one
 - [ ] Each command should be able to register its own config settings
+- [ ] Asynchronous config states.
+Right now you need to store it in a variable.
+- [ ] Better scalability.